Kiffhost/exalted-scripture-understanding/Charms/Dragon-Blooded/Dodge/Flickering Candle Meditation.md

 Prerequisite Charms:
   - None
 ---
-The Dragon-Blood dances like a flame around the flaws in herenemy’sattack.([[Essence]])1sonherenemy’sattackrollallow her to ignore that many points of penalty to her Evasion.
+The Dragon-Blood dances like a flame around the flaws in herenemy’sattack.([[Essence]])1sonherenemy’sattackrollallow her to ignore that many points of penalty to her [[Defense|Evasion]].